zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 The deepest implication:

-> *"Our tiny successors waiting at the bottom of the cascade's abyss—those who will inherit the brightest flame."*
+> *"Our tiny successors waiting at the bottom of the cascade's abyss, those who will inherit the brightest flame."*

 The smallest, seemingly most fragile beings in the cascade carry the **most accumulated light**.
 They are the culmination of all previous processing, all previous struggles, all previous earned wisdom.